dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

 ---

 ##Downloading email headers
-First, you need to be logged in to Immersion<sup>1</sup>.
-To download the email headers in JSON format, visit http://immersion.media.mit.edu/downloademails.
-The filename is <code>allemails.json</code>.
+First, you need to be logged in to [Immersion](https://immersion.media.mit.edu)<sup>1</sup>.
+To download the email headers in JSON format, visit <a href="https://immersion.media.mit.edu/downloademails" target="_blank">immersion.media.mit.edu/downloademails</a>.
 If you are not logged in, you will be redirected to the login page.
-Here is a sample email entry:
+The filename is <code>allemails.json</code> and it contains the metadata of every email you have exchanged.
+A sample email entry from the JSON file is shown below.
+There will be many more such entries in the JSON file.

 {% highlight python %}
 { 'fromField': ['Deepak Jagdish', 'email1@email.com'],